Control Pad (Saturn)

 The Saturn controller debuted in Japan in 1994 and remained largely unchanged throughout the lifespan of the console.
 In North America and Europe however, a different, much bulkier controller was released to supposedly accommodate for the "bigger hands" of western consumers.
 This "MK-80100" control pad is functionally identical to its Japanese cousin, but is slightly larger and has a peculiar concave D-Pad, not seen in a Sega console since.
 This particular model is often regarded to be worse than the Japanese variant, and was replaced entirely during the summer of 1996, cutting costs as the console was redesigned.

 There are many slightly different colour variations of the controller, mostly to match the colour of the console.
 Japan initially received grey pads, but eventually saw white and clear varieties as well as those designed for V-Saturns and HiSaturns.
+The transparent "Cool Pad" was sold in Japan for one month, between 20 June 1997 and 19 July 1997.
 In the rest of the world (bar Brazil), only black controllers were released.
+It should also be noted that all versions of the Control Pad (Saturn) are Region Free and can be used on any Saturn console.

 Cool Pad JP TV advert